github/developer.github.com/content/v3/auth.md

 curl -u mojombo https://api.github.com/user
 </pre>

+Problems with the `curl` command above?
+Be sure that you use the word "user" at the end of the URL, and *not* your username (i.e. not "mojombo"). (we will know who you from your "-u" username and don't need it repeated)

 ### Via OAuth Tokens

 Alternatively, you can authenticate using [personal access tokens][personal-access-tokens] or OAuth tokens.
 To do so, provide the token as the username and provide a blank password or a password of `x-oauth-basic`.
-For
-example:
+Here is the OAuth Token example (again, use the literal word "user" on the end of the URL, not your username):

 <pre class='terminal'>
 curl -u 3816d821c80a6847ca84550052c1ff6246e8169b:x-oauth-basic https://api.github.com/user